Pacific-salmon-assess/fraser-pinks/doc/fraser-pinks.md

 - come up with a way to specify defensible observation error CVs on spawner time-series (e.g., from mark-recapture estimates) over time.
 - identify alternative scenarios to consider for sensitivity analysis (e.g., assume some magnitude of bias for some years of escapement estimates to quantify sensitivity to violation of assumption that escapement estimates are un-biased?)
 - track-down published length-fecundity relationship(s) for pinks and any data on sex-ratios to develop a total egg (or egg mass) based spawner-recruitment relationship that would allow for explicit consideration of consequences of declining pink salmon size for benchmarks.
-- Do some simple forward projections of existing (and alternative) harvest control rule with plausible magnitude of implementation error and sumarize performance relative to fishery and conservation objectives.
+- Do some simple forward projections of existing (and alternative) harvest control rule with plausible magnitude of implementation error and summarize performance relative to fishery and conservation objectives.